 Governance Description Board quality Examination of the board's structure, composition, diversity and skills to evaluate whether it can provide sufficient oversight and challenge to the management team.
-Remuneration Analysis of the company's remuneration structures and their alignment alignment with business goals and our interests as long-term shareholders.
+Remuneration alignment Analysis of the company's remuneration structures and their alignment with business goals and our interests as long-term shareholders.
 Capital allocation Assessment of management's track record and skills in capital allocation.
-Company ownership Analysis of how the company's shareholder base might structure, shareholder rights impact its strategic direction and the treatment of minority shareholders.
-Evaluation of basic shareholder rights, and communication including transparency and shareholder communication.
-Anti-competitive Analysis of material legal and social risks related to antibehaviour risks competitive practices, including collusion or price fixing.
-Bribery and Assessment of risks related to bribery and corruption, corruption controls including policies, oversight and response to historic incidences.
+Company ownership structure, shareholder rights and communication Analysis of how the company's shareholder base might impact its strategic direction and the treatment of minority shareholders.
+Evaluation of basic shareholder rights, including transparency and shareholder communication.
+Anti-competitive behaviour risks Analysis of material legal and social risks related to anticompetitive practices, including collusion or price fixing.
+Bribery and corruption controls Assessment of risks related to bribery and corruption, including policies, oversight and response to historic incidences.